dxinteractive/dendriform/packages/dendriform/README.md

 ## Synchronising forms

 You can use any number of forms to store your editable state so you can keep related data grouped logically together.
-However you might also want separate forms to move through history together, so calling `.undo()` will undo the changes that have occurred in multiple forms.
+However you might also want several separate forms to move through history together, so calling `.undo()` will undo the changes that have occurred in multiple forms.
 The `sync` utility can do this.

 Please make sure all synchronised forms have the same number of history items configured.